-The ingredient list suggests that "Sepai - City Shield SPF50 Lotion" can provide reliable sun protection.
-We love that it can protect from both UVA and UVB rays (not all sunscreens with SPF ratings give UVA protection.
-UVA rays do not cause sunburn, but still damage our skin and lead to early aging).
+Based on the ingredient list, we assess that "Sepai - City Shield SPF50 Lotion" can provide reliable sun protection.
+It can protect from both UVA and UVB rays.
+This is great news because not all sunscreens with SPF ratings give UVA protection.
+(UVA rays do not cause sunburn, but still damage our skin and lead to early aging).

 This sunscreen uses a mixture of both mineral and organic (so-called "chemical") UV filters.
-The organic filters in the product are: avobenzone, octinoxate and octocrylene.
-As for the mineral filters, this sunscreen uses both titanium dioxide and zinc oxide.
+Here are the organic filters this product uses: avobenzone, octinoxate and octocrylene.
+As for the mineral filters, this sunscreen uses zinc oxide.

 You can see the detailed formula review with the breakdown of all actives in the product and the full ingredient list with estimated concentrations in the tables below.